List of highest-grossing films based on video games

-This is a list of the highest-grossing films based on video games, primarily both live-action and animated films.

-As of August 2025, Nintendo's The Super Mario Bros.
-Movie is the highest-grossing video game film, while Pokémon is the highest-grossing video game film franchise and Resident Evil the highest-grossing video game live-action film franchise.
+This is a list of the highest-grossing films based on video games, including both live-action and animated video game films.
+As of 2026, Nintendo's The Super Mario Bros.
+Movie is the highest-grossing video game film.
+Mario is the highest-grossing video game film franchise and Resident Evil the highest-grossing live-action video game film franchise.

 Criteria

 Any type of video game, including RPGs, visual novels, digital pets and pocket gadgets, is included on the list.
 Exceptionally, films such as Tron, Wreck-It Ralph, Pixels, and Ready Player One are inspired by video games (and, in many cases, include actual video game characters making appearances), but are not adapted from any actual video game; as such, they are not included.
 Physical games, or board games like Dungeons & Dragons and Ouija, are also not included.

-List of highest-grossing video game film adaptations
+Highest-grossing video game films

 The following is a list of grossing films based on video games, all films have had a theatrical run (including re-releases) since 1993, films that have not played during this period do not appear on the chart because of ticket-price inflation, population size and ticket purchasing trends not being considered.

-Pokémon is the most frequent franchise with 12 films on the list, while Nintendo is the most frequent publisher with 15 films on the list.
-As the only video game film to gross $1 billion worldwide, The Super Mario Bros.
+Pokémon is the most frequent franchise with 8 films on the list, while Nintendo is the most frequent publisher with 11 films on the list.
+The Super Mario Bros.
 Movie ranks among the 50 highest-grossing films of all time.
+Iron Lung is the highest-grossing and only indie film on the list; it ranks among the 50 highest-grossing independent films of all time.